Nimber

-In mathematics, the nimbers, also called Grundy numbers (not to be confused with Grundy chromatic numbers), are introduced in combinatorial game theory, where they are defined as the values of heaps in the game Nim.
-The nimbers are the ordinal numbers endowed with nimber addition and nimber multiplication, which are distinct from ordinal addition and ordinal multiplication.
+In mathematics, a nimber, also known as a "Grundy number" (though not to be confused with a Grundy chromatic number, which is also known as a "Grundy number"), is a mathematical value used in combinatorial game theory to represent the value of a position in an impartial game.
+Nimbers are most closely associated with the game Nim, where the nimber of a heap is the number of objects in that heap.
+The nimbers are indexed by ordinal numbers and form a subclass of surreal numbers, but are endowed with nimber addition and nimber multiplication, which are distinct from both ordinal arithmetic operations and arithmetic operations of surreal numbers.

-Because of the Sprague–Grundy theorem which states that every impartial game is equivalent to a Nim heap of a certain size, nimbers arise in a much larger class of impartial games.
-They may also occur in partisan games like Domineering.
+Because of the Sprague–Grundy theorem, which states that every impartial game is equivalent to a Nim heap of a certain size, nimbers arise in a much larger class of impartial games.
+They can be used to analyse games such as Nim, Cram, Northcott's game, and the impartial version of Hackenbush.

-The nimber addition and multiplication operations are associative and commutative.
-Each nimber is its own additive inverse.
-In particular for some pairs of ordinals, their nimber sum is smaller than either addend.
-The minimum excludant operation is applied to sets of nimbers.
+Nimber addition and multiplication are associative and commutative.
+Nimber addition has 0 as its additive identity, and each nimber is its own additive inverse.
+For finite nimbers, nimber addition can be calculated using the bitwise exclusive or (XOR) operation.
+The class of nimbers, under nimber addition and multiplication, forms a field except that it is a proper class rather than a set.

 Definition

-As a class, nimbers are indexed by ordinal numbers, and form a subclass of surreal numbers, introduced by John Horton Conway as part of his theory of combinatorial games.
+As a class, nimbers are indexed by ordinal numbers, and form a subclass of surreal numbers, introduced by John Conway as part of his theory of combinatorial games.
 However, nimbers are distinct from ordinal and surreal numbers in that they follow distinct arithmetic rules, nim-addition and nim-multiplication.
 Other than that they are a proper class rather than a set, nimbers form a field under nim-addition and nim-multiplication.
+The field of nimbers is denoted On_{2}.

 As a set, finite nimbers can be put in one-to-one correspondence with finite ordinal numbers, which are the natural numbers.
 Nonetheless, their arithmetic structures are not isomorphic; nimber arithmetic fundamentally differs from ordinary arithmetic operations on natural numbers.